Getting Started

 1. Check the GitHub Issues page for known problems

-2. Verify your Docker installation is working correctly with docker run hello-world
+2. Verify your container engine is working correctly:

-3. Ensure you have the required permissions (e.g., user is in the docker group on Linux)
+3. Ensure you have the required permissions (e.g., user is in the docker group for Docker, or subuid/subgid configured for Podman)

 4. Join our Discord community for direct assistance